discordjs/guide/guide/commando/first-command.md

 ## Creating your command class

-Before you do anything, at the start of your file, you're going to need to require Commando again, specifically it's Command class.
+Before you do anything, at the start of your file, you're going to need to require Commando again.
+Specifically its Command class.

 ```js
 const { Command } = require('discord.js-commando');
 ```

 Commands are classes exported with `module.exports`.
 Create the class and set `module.exports` to it.
-You will also set a bunch of options here, which I'll explain below.
+You will also set a bunch of options here, which will be explained below.

 ```js
 module.exports = class MeowCommand extends Command {